Ready to use, matt lime marble paint.

 What is the consumption to be expected?

-On smooth surfaces approx. 130-150 g/m², so a bucket is sufficient for up to 100 m².
+On smooth substrates approx. 130-150 g/m² for one coat.
+It is recommended to apply 2 coats.
 The lime paint can be diluted with up to 1 l./bucket of water, depending on the absorbency of the substrate.
 A previous coat of casein primer balances the absorbency of the substrate.
 This facilitates the application and reduces the consumption of the lime paint.
 The final hiding power of the paint is only visible after the lime paint has completely dried.

 You may also like…